Iowa woman who fostered more than 600 children says she loved them 'like they were my own'

 As a foster mom, Herring ran a home daycare for local families and worked as a night custodian in a nearby high school.
 If that wasn't enough, she also volunteered as a first responder for nearly 50 years

-Herring was known by everyone in Johnson County for never turning away a child, no matter their age, gender, or special needs, and would regularly travel to pick up foster children who were needed a home.
+Herring was known by everyone in Johnson County for never turning away a child, no matter their age, gender, or special needs, and would regularly travel to pick up foster children who needed a home.

 Fostering turned into adopting